bmuhamood/Web-Scrapper/README.md

 - Then cd `bin`
 - Run `ruby main.rb`
 - Place `Enter` two times for the program to run
 - Please ignore the `[DEPRECIATION]`warning related to HTTParty observed in the terminal while running the program.
 The `object, # nil` makes more sense when nothing is found.
+- The Data Table will display Scrapper data and pages in the table if available and none if no data available at the moment.
+Scrapper is dynamic.

 <img src="images/2.JPG">